PaskaPinishkes/hid-mitm-plus/README.md

 # Known issues
 * Some games don't work properly (check Games with issues)
 * If a controller is disconnected, it's not possible to reconnect it unless you restart the sysmodule/switch
-* The sysmodule freezes at boot at some consoles (possibly because of 10.0?)
+* The sysmodule freezes at boot at some consoles (possibly because of kosmos?)

 # Planned features